port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/run-on-events.md

 ```

 - The `EventPattern` property defines which events to consume, including which event sources to process, which filters to apply based on the event structure.
-  Here, we define the event pattern to consume Cloudtrail API calls, sourced from the Lambda service; On top of that, we filter only the `UpdateFunctionConfiguration`, `CreateFunction` and `DeleteFunction` events:
+  Here, we define the event pattern to consume Cloudtrail API calls, sourced from the lambda service; On top of that, we filter only the `UpdateFunctionConfiguration`, `CreateFunction` and `DeleteFunction` events:

 ```yaml showLineNumbers
 Properties: